 Although they are well intentioned and a step in the right direction, many of these programs nevertheless suffer from a few shortcomings, in my opinion.

 Most of these programs are aimed at reducing time to signature.
-This is a noble goal since the biggest complaint we at Fuentek hear from licensees is that it takes forever to get the dotted lines signed to put a license agreement in place with a university or government lab.
+This is a noble goal since a common complaint from licensees is that it takes forever to get the dotted lines signed to put a license agreement in place with a university or government lab.
 However, this goal will be rather difficult to meet via these programs.

 But perhaps an even more important point is whom these new licensing programs are aimed at—and whom they exclude.
 Most, if not all, of these programs are advertised as available only for startup companies.
 For example, as I recently blogged about regarding DOE’s program, the department is doing a great thing in lowering the cost barrier for companies to test, evaluate, and conduct due diligence before entering negotiations.
 And the program likely will increase the number of companies DOE brings to the negotiation table.
 But the program is available only to “newly formed startup companies.”
 Unfortunately, this often will exclude small-to-medium enterprises (SMEs) that may be a better fit to commercialize the technology and therefore spur economic development.

 The fascination with startups is certainly not surprising.
-As we learned in panel discussions at the recent AUTM® Eastern Region meeting, many tech transfer offices are feeling the pressure to support startup growth due to the political support startups are receiving and their reputation as harbingers of job growth.
+Many tech transfer offices are feeling the pressure to support startup growth due to the political support startups are receiving and their mythical reputation as harbingers of job growth.
 But the goal is successful commercialization of patented technologies leading to economic development for the country.
 And with that end in mind, startups are certainly not the only means.